fleetd-sh/fleetd/sdk/README.md

-# FleetD Go SDK
+# fleetd Go SDK

-Official Go SDK for FleetD - A modern fleet management platform for IoT and edge devices.
+Official Go SDK for fleetd - A modern fleet management platform for IoT and edge devices.

 ## Installation